-SUBJECT: OFFICER WELLNESS PROGRAM
+SUBJECT: WELLNESS PROGRAM

 The Department recognizes that police work is a demanding profession.
 The job makes constant demands that accumulate over time, resulting in physical, psychological, and spiritual wear.
 This policy aims to allow employees to be physically fit to perform their job well, while remaining healthy and resilient to deal with the many stressors they encounter.
-Recognizing that conscious effort is needed to maintain readiness, a wellness program is implemented to maintain the conditioning and resiliance of our sworn personnel.
+Recognizing that conscious effort is needed to maintain readiness, a Wellness program, as outlined below, is implemented to maintain the conditioning and resilience of our sworn personnel.